fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 21: سُورَةُ الأَنبِيَاءِ (Al-Anbiyaa) - 67**
+**Surah 16: سُورَةُ النَّحۡلِ (An-Nahl) - 115**

-Fie upon you and upon all that you worship instead of God!
-Will you not, then, use your reason?”
+He has forbidden to you only carrion, and blood, and the flesh of swine, and that over which any name other than God's has been invoked; but if one is driven [to it] by necessity - neither coveting it nor exceeding his immediate need -verily, God is much forgiving, a dispenser of grace.
  <!--END_SECTION:quran-->